 ACS WASC accreditation is a school improvement process and therefore is a process that serves as the foundation for quality education.
 An accredited school is a statement to the broader community and the stakeholders that it is trustworthy institution for student learning and committed to ongoing improvement.

 • The public is assured that accredited institutions are evaluated extensively and conform to expectations of performance and quality.
 Because accreditation requires continual self-evaluation and monitoring of its programs and operations in relation to the impact on student learning and periodic external review, the public can be assured that the educational quality of programs and services offered by the institution are current, reflect high standards of quality, and are offered with integrity.

 • Students can be assured that the institutions in which they seek to enroll have been reviewed and the educational programs that are offered have been evaluated for quality.

 • Educational institutions benefit from the stimulus for self-study and self-improvement provided by the accreditation process.

-Arroyo Pacific Academy will welcome a WASC Visiting Committee on November 18 and 19, 2019 for a Mid-Cycle visit based on our self-study report.
+Arroyo Pacific Academy welcomed a WASC Visiting Committee on November 18 and 19, 2019 for a Mid-Cycle visit based on our self-study report.